|

 I am a licensed amateur radio operator somewhat proficient in morse code.
 It's the only mode I work, but I'm lousy at it.

 It should be borne in mind that any references to signal strength or readability refers to my location in Southern California.
 Likewise, as of May 2010 we are slowly climbing up from the low point in the sunspot cycle.
-HF propagation is slowly improving.
+HF propagation is slowly improving, but is not expected to come anywhere near the highs of the last sunspot cycle.

 It appears that frequencies change in the Spring and late Fall.
 The Spring change seems to take place on or about the 1st of April.
 They were heard on Thursday, March 31, 2011 and not heard on their usual frequency after 1 April 2011.
 In 2011 there was a known frequency change in late October and then again in late December.